-The circumstances surrounding Mr Sukkar’s arrest are unclear – but an ABC news article reports that CCTV footage shown during the hearing makes it patently evident that he was subjected to repeated, brutal assaults inflicted by Mr Farsheed while in police custody.
+The circumstances surrounding Mr Sukkar’s arrest are unclear – but an ABC news article reports that CCTV footage shown during the hearing suggests he was subjected to repeated, brutal assaults inflicted by Mr Farsheed while in police custody.

 The footage, which has not been released to the public, is said to depict Mr Sukkar being led down to the police cells by Farsheed and two other police officers when he suddenly slumps.

-The accusations have been corroborated by one of Mr Farsheed’s colleagues, who witnessed one of the assaults.
-According to Constable Chantelle Breally, she observed Farsheed place his hand around Mr Sukkar’s throat twice for between three and five seconds while she was in the process of removing his belt and shoes.
+The accusations are said to have been corroborated by one of Mr Farsheed’s colleagues, who allegedly witnessed one of the assaults.
+According to reports, Constable Chantelle Breally observed Farsheed place his hand around Mr Sukkar’s throat twice for between three and five seconds while she was in the process of removing his belt and shoes.

-She told the Downing Centre Local Court that Mr Sukkar made a ‘gargling sound’ as this occurred.
+She is said to have told the Downing Centre Local Court that Mr Sukkar made a ‘gargling sound’ as this occurred.